ROCm/hipCaffe/README.md

     make

-    make test

-To improve build time, consider invoking parallel make with the "-j <num procs>" flag.
+To improve build time, consider invoking parallel make with the "-j$(nproc)" flag.

 ## Unit Testing ##

-After done with A, B and C, Now its time to test.
 Run the following commands to perform unit testing of different components of Caffe.

+    make test

     ./build/test/test_all.testbin

 ## Example Workloads ##